DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Fallen angel expression was strained.
 Having superior sword skills and Code Holder, capable of cutting off magic, Kai hold advantage.
-As he was burning through surplus of magic power, prolonged battle left Alfreya at disadvantage.
+As he was burning through surplus of magic power, prolonged battle left Alfreyja at disadvantage.

 [It seems it is time to deliver judgement for this life.]